Welcome to the Utah Dental Association!

 COVID-19 Vaccine Information

-Right now, healthcare providers, long-term care facility staff and residents, first responders, K-12 school staff, and Utahns 70 years and older can get vaccinated in Utah.
-As more vaccine becomes available, everyone who wants to get vaccinated will be able to.
 We encourage you to make an informed decision about getting vaccinated.
-Credible and accurate information on the COVID-19 vaccines can be found at https://coronavirus.utah.gov/vaccine
+Credible and accurate information on the COVID-19 vaccines can be found at https://coronavirus.utah.gov/vaccine.

-Remember, appointments fill up quickly, and depend on the number of doses we receive.
+Remember, appointments fill up quickly, and depend on the number of doses received.
 New appointments and vaccine clinics will be added so keep trying if you can’t get an appointment the first time.

 Bear River Health Department